Netherlands BV company registration

 Taxation

-The Netherlands is party to more than 95 double tax treaties.
+The Netherlands has more than 95 double tax treaties in place.

 None.

-All Dutch companies are required to file accounts with the Chamber of Commerce.
-There is a requirement for Dutch private limited companies to be audited if it meets two of the following three requirements:
+All Dutch companies must file accounts with the Chamber of Commerce.
+Dutch private limited companies must undergo auditing if they meet specific criteria.

 Directors